PJmouraocs/tensorflow_exercises/Readme.md

-A couple basic exercises with Tensorflow and Keras, using Jupyter Notebooks.
+Some few basic exercises with Tensorflow and Keras, using Jupyter Notebooks.